Whapps/best-practices/code-review/README.md

 * The person whos code is being reviewed is to take notes or answer questions.
 Argument is not acceptable but discussion is. :)

-* If too many bugs or major issues were identified by a reviewer, a second review may be required before committing any fixes.
+* If too many bugs or major issues were identified, a second review may be required before committing any fixes to master.

 * The developer responsible for the code is also responsible for making all necessary review-related changes.